opensearch-project/documentation-website/_analyzers/tokenizers/index.md

 Tokenizer | Description | Example
 :--- | :--- | :---
 `keyword` | - No-op tokenizer <br> - Outputs the entire string unchanged <br> - Can be combined with token filters, like lowercase, to normalize terms | `My repo` <br>becomes<br> `My repo`
-`pattern` | - Uses a regular expression pattern to parse text into terms on a word separator or to capture matching text as terms <br> - Uses [Java regular expressions](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) | `https://opensearch.org/forum` <br>becomes<br> [`https`, `opensearch`, `org`, `forum`] because by default the tokenizer splits terms at word boundaries (`\W+`).
-Can be configured with a regex pattern.
+`pattern` | - Uses a regular expression pattern to parse text into terms on a word separator or to capture matching text as terms <br> - Uses [Java regular expressions](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) | `https://opensearch.org/forum` <br>becomes<br> [`https`, `opensearch`, `org`, `forum`] because by default the tokenizer splits terms at word boundaries (`\W+`)<br>  Can be configured with a regex pattern
-`simple_pattern` | - Uses a regular expression pattern to return matching text as terms <br>  - Uses [Lucene regular expressions](https://lucene.apache.org/core/8_7_0/core/org/apache/lucene/util/automaton/RegExp.html)  <br> - Faster than the `pattern` tokenizer because it uses a subset of the `pattern` tokenizer regular expressions |  Returns an empty array by default.
-Must be configured with a pattern because the pattern defaults to an empty string.
+`simple_pattern` | - Uses a regular expression pattern to return matching text as terms <br>  - Uses [Lucene regular expressions](https://lucene.apache.org/core/8_7_0/core/org/apache/lucene/util/automaton/RegExp.html)  <br> - Faster than the `pattern` tokenizer because it uses a subset of the `pattern` tokenizer regular expressions |  Returns an empty array by default <br> Must be configured with a pattern because the pattern defaults to an empty string
-`simple_pattern_split` | - Uses a regular expression pattern to split the text at matches rather than returning the matches as terms  <br>  - Uses [Lucene regular expressions](https://lucene.apache.org/core/8_7_0/core/org/apache/lucene/util/automaton/RegExp.html)  <br> - Faster than the `pattern` tokenizer because it uses a subset of the `pattern` tokenizer regular expressions | No-op by default.
-Must be configured with a pattern.
+`simple_pattern_split` | - Uses a regular expression pattern to split the text at matches rather than returning the matches as terms  <br>  - Uses [Lucene regular expressions](https://lucene.apache.org/core/8_7_0/core/org/apache/lucene/util/automaton/RegExp.html)  <br> - Faster than the `pattern` tokenizer because it uses a subset of the `pattern` tokenizer regular expressions | No-op by default<br> Must be configured with a pattern
-`char_group` | - Parses on a set of configurable characters <br> - Faster than tokenizers that run regular expressions | No-op by default.
-Must be configured with a list of characters.
+`char_group` | - Parses on a set of configurable characters <br> - Faster than tokenizers that run regular expressions | No-op by default<br> Must be configured with a list of characters
 `path_hierarchy` | - Parses text on the path separator (by default, `/`) and returns a full path to each component in the tree hierarchy | `one/two/three` <br>becomes<br> [`one`, `one/two`, `one/two/three`]